Pubic hair: Grooming practices

 In some Middle Eastern societies, removal of male and female body hair has been considered proper hygiene, mandated by local customs, for many centuries.
 Muslim teaching (applicable to males and females) includes Islamic hygienical jurisprudence in which pubic and armpit hair must be pulled out or shaven to be considered as Sunnah.
 Trimming is taught to be considered acceptable.

 Women working in pornography typically remove their pubic hair by shaving, a practice that became fashionable in the late 20th century.
 Shaving is used rather than bikini waxing because it can be performed daily, whereas waxing requires several days of growth before it can be repeated.
 According to feminist writer Caitlin Moran, the reason for the removal of pubic hair from women in pornography was a matter of "technical considerations of cinematography".
 Hair removal progressed to full removal.
 Because of the popularity of pornography, pubic hair shaving was mimicked by women, and it is among women outside the pornography industry that waxing became common in the late 20th and 21st century.

 The presentation is regarded by some as being erotic and aesthetic, while others consider the style as unnatural.
 Some people remove pubic hairs for erotic and sexual reasons or because they or their sex partner enjoy the feel of a hairless crotch.

-According to one academic study, as of 2016, approximately 50% of men in the United States practice regular pubic hair grooming, which can include trimming, shaving and removal.
+According to a 2017 academic study, as of 2016, approximately 50% of men in the United States practice regular pubic hair grooming, which can include trimming, shaving and removal.
 The study found that the prevalence of grooming decreases with age.
 Of males who groom pubic hair, 87% groom the hair above the penis, 66% groom the scrotum and 57% groom the penile shaft.